jinhli/charts/docs/README.md

 charts/community/acme/awesome/OWNERS
 ```

-Alternatively, for charts that represent a product supported by Red Hat, submit the _OWNERS_ file PR towards `main` branch under the charts/redhat directory within your orgranization directory.
+Alternatively, for charts that represent a product supported by Red Hat, submit the _OWNERS_ file PR towards `main` branch under the charts/redhat directory within your orgranization directory.This PR also should be sent prior to sending any charts to the repo.
 For example, for a Red Hat chart named awesome, send it here:

 ```
 charts/redhat/redhat/awesome/OWNERS